-This strategy engages young women of color as agents of change in their communities on both ends of the grantmaking process.
-On one end, young women decide which projects to invest in, on the other, young women receive an award to make those projects happen.
+This fund goes beyond traditional grantmaking, on one hand young people have the opportunity to review applications and decide which projects to invest in, on the other, young people receive resources to make their ideas a reality.
 A culture of participatory grantmaking is important to advance gender and racial equity, center the experiences of young women of color, and to allow more funding at the grassroots level!

 Welcome to our 2020 awardees!
 Read below to learn more about their innovative projects to advance the recommendations of our Blueprint for Action.